moagrius/TileView/README.md

 #Version 2 Goals
-1. Eliminate strings from detail levels
+X1.
+Eliminate strings from detail levels
-1. Eliminate ImageViews as Tiles
+X1.
+Eliminate ImageViews as Tiles
-1. Single package
+X1.
+Single package
-1. Eliminate hacked core classes
+X1.
+Eliminate hacked core classes
-1. Better thread management
+X1.
+Better thread management
 1. Issues
-1. Allow layer insertion and scaling layer insertion
-1. Eliminate downsample paradigm
+1. Allow layer insertion and scaling layer insertion X1.
+Eliminate downsample paradigm
+X1.
+Include a sample downsample
-1. Remove LRU cache dependency
+X1.
+Remove LRU cache dependency
-1. Use more framework-provided functionality, like GestureListener
+X1.
+Use more framework-provided functionality, like GestureListener X1.
+End fling (test for change)
-1. Use FlingRunner from AbsListView
-1. End fling (test for change)
 1. Make most private into protected for extensibility
 1. Other Issues
     a.  when detail levels change with no downsample, there's a moment when the old one dies before the new one is done.
+1. Don't use detail manager as intermediary anymore
+1. BitmapDecoder to TileProvider or Adapter paradigm
+1. Remove TileSetSelector

 #TileView